 Code Title Credit Hours

 HIST 175 History of New Jersey 3

 HIST 176 United States Military History: Colonial to 1975 3

 HIST 179 America in the 1960s 3

 HIST 181 World Civilization to 1660 3

-World Civilization From 1660 3
+HIST 182 World Civilization From 1660 3

-Survey of Middle Eastern Civilization 3
+HIST 185 Survey of Middle Eastern Civilization 3

-African-American History 3
+HIST 191 African-American History 3

-America and the West After World War II 3
+HIST 230 America and the West After World War II 3

-History of England 3
+HIST 271 History of England 3

-History of Russia 3
+HIST 272 History of Russia 3

-History and Culture of China 3
+HIST 275 History and Culture of China 3

-History of the Arab World Since World War I 3
+HIST 278 History of the Arab World Since World War I 3

-Modern Latin American History 3
+HIST 280 Modern Latin American History 3

-Survey of Middle Eastern Civilization African-American History America and the West After World War II History of England History of Russia History and Culture of China History of the Arab World Since World War I
+Course selections should be based on the requirements of the intended transfer to a four-year institution.
+Students should speak to their advisor for clarification.

-- Course selections should be based on the requirements of the intended transfer to a four-year institution.
-Students should speak to their advisor for clarification. - Students must select one math course, one lab science course, and one technology course and complete the 12 cr. requirement with any additional math or science course from the list of Approved General Education Courses.
+Students must select one math course, one lab science course, and one technology course and complete the 12 cr. requirement with any additional math or science course from the list of Approved General Education Courses.
 Students may attempt to "test out" of the technology requirement.
 If they succeed, they must take an additional course(s) in math or science from the List of Approved General Education Courses.